dingdangmao123/scala/README.md

 ## DSL

- a simple scala DSL code to calculate  different current expression
+ a simple scala DSL code to calculate  different current expression I think scala is the most powerful tool to program internal DSL because scala has implicit convertion that means you can use simple code to achieve your goal

  - `US` , `POU` , `RMB` , the currency you define
  - `>` the result will be convert to the kind of currency